 Injuries on public transportation can be painful.
 From falling down when the driver makes an unsafe turn to suffering broken bones and lacerations in a bus crash, these accidents can result in expensive medical costs, long periods of time out of work, and damage to your personal property.

 You may choose to file a personal injury lawsuit in civil court to recover compensation for these losses.
 However, filing a lawsuit requires an understanding of liability, California’s common carrier laws, and the potential damages you may be eligible for.
+Our Bakersfield bus accident attorneys are here to help.

 Who Is Liable for a Public Transportation Accident?